 The project is part of our 50-year license issued by the Federal Energy Regulatory Commission to operate the Upper American River Project (UARP), SMUD’s hydroelectric system in the Sierra.
 We are committed to monitoring the nesting status of bald eagles at several of our Crystal Basin Reservoirs annually as part of the UARP license and a larger natural resource monitoring program.

 In February, the bald eagles returned to Union Valley Reservoir and began preparations to nest.
 They repaired their nest from the year prior and added soft greens to blanket it.
 In early March, the female laid eggs and the pair took turns sitting on the nest.
 Then, a major storm over the weekend of March 13-15 buried the nest in about 4 feet of snow.
 It was too much for the eagles to stay on the eggs and they were forced to abandon the nest.
 They returned later and it appeared they might try again but it never materialized.
-The window has since closed this year and the eagles have now left the nest.

 Diverse bird populations reside year-round in our service territory.
 They are at risk of coming in direct contact with electric wires or colliding with power lines when flying.
 This might cause a disruption to electric service, damage equipment or start a fire.